-Equity instruments are instruments that meet the definition of equity from the issuer's described above.
+Investments in equity instruments are an exception to the general valuation criteria described above.
 As a general rule, the Bank exercises the option to, on initial recognition, irrevocably designate under financial assets at fair value through other comprehensive income the investments in equity instruments which do not qualify as held for trading and which, in the event of not exercising the said option, would be classified as financial assets that must be accounted for at fair value through profit or loss.
 Impairment losses (and impairment reversals) are not recorded separately from other changes in fair value.